jhemeel/alx-system_engineering-devops/0x00-shell_basics/README.md

 #pwd

 ##
-This command prints the current/working directory
+This command prints the current/working directory\n